35 Wonderful Christmas Gifts for 7 Year Old Girls

 Cookeez Makery Freezy Cakez Interactive Plush Maker

-Why we like it: The fridge dings and everyone freezes
+Why I like it: The fridge dings and everyone freezes

 I bought this thinking we'd use it once.
 The mixing bowl sits permanently on our counter now, crusted with glitter from her third attempt.
 She measures vanilla extract with laboratory precision, narrating each step to invisible viewers.